Sichuan-Style Shaokao (Chinese BBQ, 烧烤)

 My absolute favorite in the protein category is chicken skin.
 It is hard to beat a marinated, crispy, charred piece of fatty chicken skin.
 But I also love lamb and chicken wings and chicken hearts and gizzards and giant prawns.
 Fongchong’s favorite in the meat category is sausages that look a lot like hot dogs.
 No comment.

 The key here—and really for all Chinese BBQ—is cutting the meat into quite small pieces, much smaller than you would for a Western kabob.
-This serves several purposes: smaller pieces of meat have a higher ratio of marinade or spice to surface and therefore more flavor; they cook much more quickly, which is a necessity on small Chinese braziers; and it means you can eat dozens of skewers at a sitting (and the average Chinese person does!).
+This serves several purposes: smaller pieces of meat have a higher ratio of marinade and spice to surface and therefore more flavor; they cook much more quickly, which is a necessity on small Chinese braziers; and it means you can eat dozens of skewers at a sitting (and the average Chinese person does!).

 chicken skin for Chinese BBQ